thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 After subscribing, simply [register](registration/) to access the meeting.

-## Upcoming Schedule ##
+## Schedule ##

 We meet 7pm - ~8:30pm JST, every Thursday **except 5th Thursdays of a month.**

-Here is the first month plan, starting November 26th, 2020:
+Live and interactive, the curriculum will adjust based on attendee questions and input.
+Lots of clarity and positive energy assured!

+## Past events ##

 * Nov 26th: [Interactive look at life from outside of Time](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/).
 We will move in and out of different locations in our (life)time-space continuum.
 [Find your deepest desire](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/)